 Hypothesis:

-Users are most familiar with UI controls being placed at the top of the application.
-All buttons and menu controls should be located there based on current design paradigms.
+Users are most familiar with UI controls placed at the top of the application.
+Based on current design paradigms, all buttons and menu controls should be positioned in a control bar at the top of the screen.

-All UI controls were placed in a “control bar” at the top of the application area.
-To accommodate touch interaction this bar expanded vertically.
+In the prototype, all UI controls were placed in a “control bar” at the top of the application.
+To accommodate touch interaction, this control bar was designed to expand vertically, providing more space for interaction.

 Hypothesis:

-The UI control areas should be color linked to the exterior color of the product to provide strong focus/contrast to the waveform display area (presented in black).
+UI control areas should be color-linked to the exterior color of the physical product to create strong contrast with the waveform display area (which is presented in black), enhancing focus and usability.

-All UI control areas were presented in a light gray tone that reflected the light gray color of the physical product.
+In the initial prototype, all UI control areas were presented in a light gray tone, reflecting the light gray color of the physical product.

-Internal testing showed that users disliked the strong contrast.
-It resulted in eye strain and generally distracted from the information being displayed in the waveform display area.
+Internal testing revealed that users disliked the strong contrast between the light gray UI controls and the black waveform display.
+The high contrast resulted in eye strain and distracted users from the critical information presented in the waveform area.

 Initial control area color scheme